Section 1: MBA Resume

 The additional information is where you can show your uniqueness.
 Keep in mind that this section will not contain any information that is strictly required by admissions committees; it’ll only have things like interests and hobbies that can boost your application.
 So, don’t include this section if you’re running out of space, and you don’t have anything particularly distinctive to write.

-Take a look at these sections in more detail here.
+Take a look at these sections in more detail on how to write a prefect MBA resume.
 Also, keep in mind that there is no set, official format for writing your MBA resume.
 You can switch up the order of these sections, or add other sections that you find relevant.

 Tips on how to make a great MBA resume